 The Dean Family has long been synonymous with the provision of fine meats throughout the West Country.
 We have been farming, gamekeeping, butchering and catering since the 1800's.
 The Devon Rose inspiration came originally from Rose Dean a bastion

 over 55 years.
-Basil's career saw him running meat plants in England and Southern Ireland as well as ensuring his local butchers shops were well respected in the local community.
-Sadly Basil passed away in February of 2016 but his legacy lives
+Basil's career saw him running meat plants in England and Southern Ireland as well as ensuring his local butcher's shops were well respected in the local community.
+Sadly Basil passed away in February of 2016 but his legacy lives on.

-The family connection continues to this day with Basil's son, granddaughter and son in law heavily active in the business.
+The family connection continues to this day with Basil's son, grand-daughter and son-in-law active in the business.

 special West Country fare wherever you might live